 On the shoreline of the Nantucket Harbor sits a fun little aquarium, where local species can be seen.

-Learn about the marine environment of Nantucket and the different ecosystems that these species call home.
+Learn about the marine environment of Nantucket and the different ecosystems that these species call home at the Nantucket Aquarium.
 Take the children, and spend the afternoon looking into the tanks of little creatures.

 Head on over to the touch tank and hold crabs, snails and much more exciting marine life.
 Looking to see something a little bigger?
 Go to the outdoor circle tanks to see baby sharks, fish, and my personal favorite — horseshoe crabs.
 Explore the ocean from the comforts of the Nantucket shoreline!

 FIND THE PERFECT SOUVENIR AT THE ARTISTS’ ASSOCIATION OF NANTUCKET

 This small but delightful museum and shop is here to foster the arts community of Nantucket and support local artists.
 Arts and culture are at the core of this island, and the Artists’ Association of Nantucket does its job to encourage and promote through their purposeful platform.

 Support locals and purchase a custom curated piece of work to remember your holiday in Nantucket.
 With a gallery downtown that hosts specialized events, and the arts center hosting workshops and classes, the opportunity to appreciate art is up to you.
 It’s time to take a piece of Nantucket home with you!

 See the island from a different view with Shearwater Excursions!
 Get out on the Nantucket sound and view the island from the high seas.
 From start to finish, this truly is a great family-friendly activity, and it’s a great way to see the sunset.